Table of Contents

 As with most REP products, the Omni Rack showed up in front of my garage in boxes secured to an extra-long pallet.
 My delivery guy was gracious enough to bring it all the way through the snow and drop it off as close to the gym as possible.

 The boxes were all in good shape with no visible damage to the packaging or even the saran wrap.
 We removed the boxes from the pallet and brought them into the garage and began unboxing.
-Pulling out the uprights revealed the familiar light red that REP has chosen for their racks and benches.
+Pulling out the uprights revealed the familiar light red that REP has chosen for their racks and best-weight benches.

 Total assembly time took about 35 minutes, but we used power tools that sped up the process.
 Assembly was very similar as other modular racks except instead of having individual bottom cross-members, the Omni Rack sits on flat-footed 3”x3” beams to which the uprights are bolted to.
 We made sure to leave all the bolts unfastened until fully erect and then went back and secured them all.